potykion/potyk-awesome-frontend/README.md

 ## Alternative frontends

 - [alpinejs](https://alpinejs.dev/) - lightweight js framework good when working with plane html like with templating, provides reactive primitives and more
+- [htmx](https://htmx.org/) - html utils like put, delete requests, markup replacing and more